soobinseo/bytenet_masked/README.md

 3. Run 'translate.py' with same hyper parameters as above.

 ## Results
-I got the Blue Score 8.44 after 20 epochs.
+I got the Bleu Score 8.44 after 20 epochs.
 However, I got the Bleu score 44.69 by in-sampled data with embedding size 512, and I think it means that the model maybe trained well but overfitted.
 Therefore I suggest that you should try to run this model with larger dataset.